Broken Garage Door Spring: Repair or Replace Guide

 Determining Repair or Replacement

-It’s important to know your springs’ lifespan for when to repair or replace them.
-If yours are 10,000 cycles old, you should think about getting new ones.
+Knowing your springs’ lifespan is important for deciding when to repair or replace them.
+If yours are 10,000 cycles old, it’s time to think about new ones.
 Using old springs can make your door stop working properly and be less safe.

 Changing garage door springs is risky for anyone who isn’t a pro.
 Skilled technicians know how to do it right and safely.